+PORTFOLIO QUALITY DIVISION HEAD

+Independent Credit Review

+Sustainable Finance

-PORTFOLIO QUALITY DIVISION HEAD Independent Credit Review Sustainable Finance Environmental and Social Management Systems (ESMS)
+Environmental and Social Management Systems (ESMS)

 Portfolio Quality Division: The Portfolio Quality Division (PQD) handles credit risk and E&S risk mitigation functions.
 Credit risk mitigation falls under Independent Credit Review (ICR) which was created in line with the requirements of BSP Circular 855 on credit review process.
 The ICR function covers an evaluation of credit review procedures, policy formulation, and action plan monitoring.
-Observations are reported periodically to the ROC, following discussions with accountable groups in line with the requirements of BSP Circular 855.
-E&S risk mitigation is handled by the Sustainable Finance and ESMS functions which provide oversight on the implementation of RCBC's Sustainable Finance Framework and ESMS policy.
-This is in support of BSP Circular 1085 and of the Bank's commitment to uphold social and environmental responsibility in all its business activities.
-Regular environmental and social risk updates are reported to the ROC.
-PQD contributes to risk portfolio management as governed by the ROC through the assessment of the overall portfolio quality of the Bank in terms of credit risk mitigation, environmental and social impact, and adherence to environmental and social risk due diligence.
+Observations on major credit risk issues are reported periodically to the ROC, following discussions with accountable groups in line with the requirements of BSP Circular 855.
+E&S risk mitigation in the Bank's loan portfolio is handled by the Sustainable Finance and ESMS functions which provide oversight on the implementation of RCBC's Sustainable Finance Framework and ESMS Policy.
+This is in support of MORB Section 153 and of the Bank's commitment to uphold environmental and social responsibility in its lending activities.
+Regular E&S risk updates on the Bank's loan portfolio are reported to the ROC.
+PQD contributes to risk portfolio management as governed by the ROC through the assessment of the overall portfolio quality of the Bank in terms of credit risk mitigation, E&S impact, and adherence to E&S risk due diligence.

-MARKET AND LIQUIDITY RISK MANAGEMENT DIVISION HEAD
+MARKET AND LIQUIDITY RISK MANAGEMENT DIVISION HEAD Market Risk Liquidity Risk

-Market Risk

-Liquidity Risk